tiongleslie/DSCNN_OCLBCP/README.md

 ### Dataset
-Please refer to [1] for the dataset information.
+Please refer to our paper [1] for the dataset information.

 ### Citation